Jbug1/sluiceBox/README.md

 ![Alt text](/images/results.JPG?raw=true)

 This result demonstrates that relative expression levels from filtered outputs are highly similar to expression levels in the original, unfiltered data.
 Additionally, the similarity of filtered results to the original data is much higher than a random sample from the combined dataset of a similar size.
 This indicates that in the combined setting, filtering provides a significant speed benefit while maintaining much higher similarity than we would see from a random sample of the combined data.
-This demonstrates the potential usefulness of sluiceBo in a metagenomics context, for example.
+This demonstrates the potential usefulness of sluiceBox in a metagenomics context, for example.